SoftwareEngineeringToolDemos/FSE-2012-abb-Transformation/README.md

+FSE-2012-abb-Transformation
+Automating adaptive maintenance changes with SrcML and LINQ

+This repository contains information related to the tool ABB Transformation tool presented in the FSE '12 Proceedings of the ACM SIGSOFT 20th International Symposium on the Foundations of Software Engineering

+This repository is not the original repository for this tool.
+Here are some links to the original project:

+The Official Project Page, not including source code
+A Video of the Tool
+In this repository, for ExampleTool you will find:

+:white_check_mark: Source code
+:white_check_mark: The original tool
+:white_check_mark: A slightly modified version of the tool [Sudha Manchukonda](https://github.com/Smanchu) got working This repository was constructed by [Sudha Manchukonda](https://github.com/Smanchu) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Vinay Augustine for his help in establishing this repository.

+Instructions
 # SrcML.NET

 This framework and associated tools are used within [ABB Corporate Research](http://www.abb.com/softwareresearch) to do both program transformation and code analysis.